juraj-hrivnak/UN-TNG/Progression.md

 Note that things might change, and criticism is highly welcomed!

 ## Philosophy of GameStages:
-GameStages will be like in SevTech, so the main stages will be stone_age, bronze_age, iron_age...etc Development will start with adding items to the stone_age stage first, then we can start adding items to the next stage.
+GameStages will be like in SevTech, so the main stages will be _stone_age_, _bronze_age_, _iron_age_...etc Development will start with adding items to the _stone_age_ stage first, then we can start adding items to the next stage.

+GameStages will be unlocked using quests or achievements.
 ...More philosophy in the future...

 ## Players' progression: